Ashling Murphy’s partner ‘will never get to marry soulmate’ as killer jailed

 “Because of you, I will never see her smile again… I will have to somehow carry on without her.”

-He accused Puska of smirking, smiling and showing “zero remorse during this trial”.

-Mr Casey said he and Ms Murphy had plans to travel to Dubai together, to build a house in Co Galway, to start a family, and to get married.
+Mr Casey said he and Ms Murphy had plans to travel to Dubai together, to build a house, to start a family, and to get married.

 Ms Murphy’s sister Amy told Puska that he had told a “ludicrous set of lies”, and that by pleading not guilty her family had to sit through the evidence of the trial, which she said had “traumatised” the family.